WALL STREET JOURNAL-BEST SELLERS | Federal News Network

 3. “Becoming” by Michelle Obama (Crown)

-5. “Maybee You Should Talk to Someone” by Lori Gottlieb (Houghton Mifflin Harcourt)
+5. “Maybe You Should Talk to Someone” by Lori Gottlieb (Houghton Mifflin Harcourt)

 NPD BookScan gathers point-of-sale book data from about 16,000 locations across the U.S., representing about 85 percent of the nation’s book sales.
 Print-book data providers include all major booksellers and Web retailers, and food stores.
 E-book data providers include all major e-book retailers.
 Free e-books and those sold for less than 99 cents are excluded.
 The fiction and nonfiction lists in all formats include both adult and juvenile titles; the business list includes only adult titles.
 The combined lists track sales by title across all print and e-book formats; audio books are excluded.
 Refer questions to Michael.Boone(at)wsj.com.